jaxon-php/jaxon-mono/jaxon-annotations/README.md

 class JaxonExample
 {
     /**
      * Specific callback for this method.
-It replaces the default class callback.
+It is added to the default class callback.
      *
      * @callback('name' => 'jaxon.ajax.callback.action')
      */